 - (i) Raw materials and store and spares: Cost includes cost of purchase and other costs incurred in bringing the inventories to their present location and condition.
 Cost is determined on weighted average basis.
 The aforesaid items are valued at net realisable value if the finished products in which they are to be incorporated are expected to be sold at a loss. - (ii) Finished goods and work in progress: Cost includes cost of direct materials and labour and a proportion of manufacturing overheads based on the normal operating capacity, but excluding borrowing costs.
 Cost is determined on weighted average basis.
-In pursuance of IND AS-2 indirect production overheads (estimated by the Management) have been allocated for ascertainment of cost. - (iii) Net realisable value is the estimated selling price in the ordinary course of business, less estimated costs of completion and the estimated costs necessary to make the sale. - (iv) Obsolete inventories are identified and written down to net realisable value.
-Slow moving and defective inventories are identified and provided to net realisable value.
-Inventories (including whey powder - by product) are valued on lower of cost or net realizable value.
+In pursuance of IND AS-2 indirect production overheads (estimated by the Management) have been allocated for ascertainment of cost.

+- (iii) Net realisable value is the estimated selling price in the ordinary course of business, less estimated costs of completion and the estimated costs necessary to make the sale. - (iv) Obsolete inventories are identified and written down to net realisable value.
+Non moving / slow moving stocks of packing material of Rs 29 Lakhs (P.Y.
+Rs.33 Lakhs) Management is of the view that the same will be utilised in the financial year 2024-25.
+Adjustment if any shall be made in the subsequent year.
+Inventories (including whey powder by product) are valued on lower of cost or net realizable value.
 In pursuance of IND AS-2 indirect production overheads (estimated by the Management) have been allocated for ascertainment of cost.